SUSE/machinery/man/machinery-inspect.1.md

     machinery ALL=(ALL) NOPASSWD: /usr/bin/find,/usr/bin/cat,/bin/cat,/usr/bin/rsync,/bin/rpm -V *,/bin/tar --create *

+  * To add a remote `machinery` user run as root:

+    # `useradd -m  machinery  -c "remote user for machinery"`

+    To configure a password for the new user run:

+    # `passwd machinery`

 ### EXAMPLES

   * Inspect remote system `myhost` and save system description under name